-It’s an important step to reach when you’ve decided to hire a property manager to take care of the everyday tasks associated with your property.
+It’s an important step to reach when you decide to hiring a Property Manager to take care of the everyday tasks associated with your property.
 If you expect to have very little involvement personally, you need to make it clear to any property manager you hire, that they will basically be on their own, in terms of management.
 However, if this is the case, you should also be prepared to pay your manager a little more, because that person will undoubtedly be much more active on your behalf.
 Here are some other things you can expect when you hire a property manager to represent you.

 There will of course always be a period where you and your new property manager get to know each other and become familiar with each other’s requirements.
 An initial meeting will need to be set up either over the phone, in-person, or on a Zoom conference, and at this meeting, all the basic questions about services and costs should be reviewed, as well as some specific information about the property itself.